blobtoolkit/pipeline/README.md

 1. `windowmasker.smk` - identify and mask repetitive regions using Windowmasker.
 Masked sequences are used in all blast searches.

-1. `stats.smk` - calculate sequence statistics for each contif and for chunks (default up to 10) of long contigs (>100 kb).
+1. `chunk_stats.smk` - calculate sequence statistics in 1kb windows for each contig.

+for each contig and for chunks (default up to 10) of long contigs (>100 kb).
 Calculate coverage stats using mosdepth.

 1. `busco.smk` - run BUSCO using specific and basal lineages.
+Count BUSCOs in 1kb windows for each contig

+1. `cov_stats` - calculate coverage in 1kb windows using mosdepth.

+1. `window_stats` - aggregate 1kb values into windows of fixed proportion (10%, 1% of contig length) and fixed length (100kb, 1Mb)

 1. `diamond_blastp.smk` - Diamond blastp search of busco gene models for basal lineages (`archaea_odb10`, `bacteria_odb10` and `eukaryota_odb10`) against the UniProt reference proteomes.